On the Distributed Complexity of Large-Scale Graph Computations: Introduction

-Local computation within a machine is considered to happen instantaneously at zero cost, while the exchange of messages between machines is the costly operation.\onlyLong{\footnote{This assumption is reasonable in the context of large-scale data, e.g., it has been made in the context of theoretical analysis of MapReduce, see e.g., \cite{LeskovecRU14} for a justification.
-Indeed, typically in practice, even when assuming that links have a bandwidth of order of gigabytes of data per second, the amount of data that has to be communicated can be in order of tera- or peta-bytes which generally dominates the overall computation cost~\cite{LeskovecRU14}.}} However, we note that in all the algorithms of this paper, every machine in every round performs lightweight computations; in particular, these computations are bounded by a polynomial (typically, even linear) in the size of the input assigned to that machine.
+Local computation within a machine is considered to happen instantaneously at zero cost, while the exchange of messages between machines is the costly operation.\onlyLong{\footnote{This assumption is standard in the context of large-scale data processing.
+Indeed, even assuming communication links with a bandwidth of order of gigabytes per second, the amount of data that typically has to be communicated can be in the order of tera- or peta-bytes, which generally dominates the overall computation cost~\cite{LeskovecRU14}.}} However, we note that in all the algorithms of this paper, every machine in every round performs lightweight computations; in particular, these computations are bounded by a polynomial (typically, even linear) in the size of the input assigned to that machine.

 Although the $k$-machine model is a general model of distributed computation that can be applied to study any (large-scale data) problem, in this paper we focus on investigating graph problems in it.
 Specifically, we are given an input graph $G$ with $n$ vertices, each associated with a unique \alert{integer ID from $[n]$}, and $m$ edges.
 To avoid trivialities, we will assume that $n \geq k$ (typically, $n \gg k$).
 Initially, the entire graph $G$ is not known by \alert{any} single machine, but rather partitioned among the $k$ machines in a ``balanced'' fashion, i.e., the nodes and/or edges of $G$ must be partitioned approximately evenly among the machines.
 We assume a {\em vertex-partition} model, whereby vertices (and their incident edges) are partitioned across machines.
 Specifically, the type of partition that we will assume throughout is the {\em random vertex partition (RVP)}, i.e., vertices (and their incident edges) of the input graph are assigned randomly to machines.
-(This is the typical way used by many real graph processing systems, such as Pregel~\cite{pregel} and Giraph~\cite{giraph,facebook}, to partition the input graph among the machines; it is easy to accomplish, e.g., via hashing.)
+This is the typical way used by many real graph processing systems, such as Pregel~\cite{pregel} and Giraph~\cite{giraph,facebook}, to partition the input graph among the machines; it is easy to accomplish, e.g., via hashing.